vladimir-tutin/Plex-Auto-Collections/README.md

 Adding a summary to the collection is possible by either pulling the overview from TMDb or by using a custom entry.

 To use a TMDb entry a TMDb api-key as well as language is required, the default language is set to `en`.
 Match the following in the configuration file, input only the TMDb collections page's ID.
-Use the actor's page ID on TMBd if you wish to use their biography as the summary (experimental).
+Use the actor's page ID on TMDb if you wish to use their biography as the summary (experimental).

 ```yaml
 collections: